 – Invest a substantial amount in a US enterprise

-- Make their primary role in the USA to direct and manage the enterprise
+– Make your primary role in the USA to direct and manage the enterprise

 There is no official investment amount to qualify for the E-2 visa.
-However, the applicant must be the primary investor in the enterprise, and most applicants should expect to invest an estimated US$150,000 plus or minus.
+However,you must be the primary investor in the enterprise, and you should expect to invest an estimated US$150,000.

-To qualify for the EB-5 visa, applicants must complete one of these two options:
+To qualify for the EB-5 visa, you must complete one of these two options:

 Creation of a new US enterprise